mantekb/eCommer_FarmersMarket_Our-Food-Farm/DEVELOPER.md

 By clicking on the link on the order, they can see all the products they bought, the quantity they purchased, and the total prices of those products.

+###### Learning Resources

+Users are also able to post a blog-like article known as _Learning Resources_.
+Anyone can view a learning resource without having to be logged in.
+Users have to be logged-in and __have a stand__ in order to create learning resources.
+The link to the creation form is located on the _/learning_ page if logged in.
+**Note:** Learning resources are not currently search-able.